Next Generation Air Transportation System: Navigation

 RNAV STAR procedures can provide a continuous descent approach, also known as an optimized profile descent, from cruising altitude to save fuel, reduce emissions, and lower noise.
 The FAA has published RNAV STAR procedures at 128 airports with this capability that enable aircraft to fly closer to the airport at a more fuel-efficient altitude before descending.
 From the top of the descent to landing, the aircraft has minimal level-off segments, and pilots can avoid using speed brakes and frequently adjusting the thrust lever, which also save fuel.
 These procedures can be flown when available and when pilots are allowed to use them.

 Using the Wide Area Augmentation System, instrument-rated pilots can land using GPS at airports where it was previously impossible.
 WAAS enhances the accuracy and integrity of position estimates.
 At an airport where a ground-based Instrument Landing System (ILS) may be out of service, PBN approach procedures serve as a backup.
 The FAA will seldom, if ever, install a new ILS, opting instead for PBN approach procedures, which save money.
 More than 150,000 aircraft in the NAS are equipped with WAAS, and more than 4,900 published WAAS procedures serve approximately 2,500 airports.

-The FAA is decreasing the ground-based navigation infrastructure, which will remain as an alternative in case of satellite service disruptions.
-The VOR minimum operational network and NextGen distance measuring equipment (DME) will provide navigation resiliency.
-The NAS needs at least 126 new DME stations for maximum benefits, and the FAA will replace 50 stations with limited performance to support en route flights across the nation and terminal traffic at 62 busy locations.
-In 2024, the FAA built nine new DME stations, bringing the total number to 19.
-Deployment of all stations is scheduled to be completed in 2035.
-At the same time, 100 DME stations unneeded for resiliency may be decommissioned, which would reduce operating costs.